Carmakers fear European recovery could take years

 However, other carmakers remained reluctant to cut their estimates so early in the year.

-Italy’s Fiat, for example, said it would stick to its forecasts, though CEO Marchionne sounded downbeat.
+Italy’s Fiat, for example, said it would keep its forecasts, although Chief Executive Sergio Marchionne sounded downbeat.

 “I don’t see any glimmer of hope this year,” he said, referring to prospects for a European market recovery.